Inventory Management for Retail — Stochastic Demand

 III.
 Conclusion & Next Steps

-As an Inventory Manager of a mid-size retail chain, you are in charge of setting the replenishment quantity in the ERP.
+As an Inventory Manager at a mid-sized retail chain, you are responsible for setting replenishment quantities in the ERP.

 For each SKU, you would like to build a simple simulation model to test several inventory rules and estimate the impact on: